-As requested by the Governing Board of Institut Català de Finances (hereinafter, the Company) and in accordance with our proposal dated July 15, 2016, we have applied certain procedures to the "Information relating to the ICFR" contained in Section F of the Annual Corporate Governance Report of Institut Català de Finances and subsidiaries (hereinafter, the Group) for the year 2018, which summarises the internal control procedures of the Company in relation to its annual financial reporting.
+As requested by the Governing Board of Institut Català de Finances (hereinafter, the Company) and the engagement letter dated 13 June 2019, we have applied certain procedures to the "Information relating to the ICFR" contained in Section F of the attached Annual Corporate Governance Report of Institut Català de Finances and subsidiaries (hereinafter, the Group) for the year 2019, which summarises the internal control procedures of the Company in relation to its annual financial reporting.

-The Governing Board is responsible for adopting the appropriate measures in order to reasonably guarantee the implementation, maintenance and supervision of an adequate internal control and for developing improvements to those, and for preparing and establishing the contents of the "Information relating to the ICFR" contained in Section F of the Annual Corporate Governance Report.
+The Governing Board is responsible for adopting the appropriate measures in order to reasonably guarantee the implementation, maintenance and supervision of an adequate internal control and for developing improvements to those, and for preparing and establishing the contents of the "Information relating to the ICFR" contained in Section F of the attached Annual Corporate Governance Report.